Emergency services chief on Maui resigns. He faced criticism for not activating sirens during fire

-But the decision not use the sirens, coupled with water shortages that hampered firefighters and an escape route clogged with vehicles that were overrun by flames, has brought intense criticism from many residents following the deadliest wildfire in the U.S. in more than a century.
-At least 111 people were killed.
+The decision to not use the sirens, coupled with water shortages that hampered firefighters and an escape route clogged with vehicles that were overrun by flames, has brought intense criticism from many residents following the deadliest wildfire in the U.S. in more than a century.

+With the death toll at 111, the search for the missing moved beyond the devastated town of Lahaina to other communities that were destroyed.
+Teams had covered about 58% of the Lahaina area and the fire was 90% contained as of Thursday night, Maui County officials said.

+Six forensic anthropologists with the Department of Defense POW/MIA Accounting Agency are assisting in gathering and identifying human remains, the Pentagon said in a statement Friday.
+The group is experienced in verifying DNA from long-lost service members, many of whom died as long ago as World War II.

 Mayor Richard Bissen accepted Andaya’s resignation effective immediately, the County of Maui announced on Facebook.
 Andaya cited unspecified health reasons for leaving his post, with no further details provided.